-Our results for the second fiscal quarter of 2013 were impacted by the improving business environment in most of our markets, including increased demand from distributors which led to an increase in revenues compared to the prior fiscal quarter and the prior year period.
-Orders from distributors continuing to restock in response to improved end-customer demand contributed to the continued strong book-to-bill ratio and led to an increase in the backlog versus the prior fiscal quarter and prior year periods.
-Average selling prices continue to decline primarily due to our commodity semiconductor products.
+Our results for the first fiscal quarter of 2013 were impacted by the improving business environment in most of our markets and increased demand from distributors, which led to an increase in revenues compared to the prior fiscal quarter and the prior year period.
+Increased orders, particularly from distributors, led to an increase in the book-to-bill ratio and the backlog versus the prior fiscal quarter.
+Decreasing pricing pressure for commodity semiconductor products has resulted in the slowing of the decline of average selling prices versus the prior quarter and prior year periods.